 Other University departments that want to recycle batteries are encouraged to reach out to the following:

 1. eForce can provide your building with a battery recycling tube at a one time cost.
 Penn can provide services to collect the waste batteries for bulk disposal when the tube is full.
-To request a battery recycling tube pick up, contact Ken Neborak, Urban Park Supervisor, or the FRES Sustainability Office.
+To request a battery recycling tube pick up, contact Craig Roncace, Urban Park Manager, or the FRES Sustainability Office.

 2. Sign up with "Call2Recycle".
 For a nominal fee, they will send you a collection box which can shipped back to them when filled.